What are habits?

 If you think anxiety might be the reason behind a habit, you might need to deal with the cause of the anxiety.
 Talk to your GP about getting a referral to another health professional.
 For example, a psychologist can teach your child some simple steps to stop the habit.

-Children with disability might have more habits than typically developing children, or habits that are more pronounced.
-A psychologist or other specialist experienced with disability can help if you’re looking for more information.
+Children with disability, autism or other additional needs might have more habits than typically developing children, or their habits might be more pronounced.
+A psychologist or other specialist experienced with additional needs can help if you’re looking for more information.

 Habit or tic?